 I recently went back to my Kundalini Yoga teacher training book “The Aquarian Teacher” and started re-reading it.
 It’s fascinating how much more I understand now after 10 years of teaching and practicing Kundalini Yoga have passed.
 I thought I’d start sharing parts of the book with you.
 The section is about understanding the mind and this section outlines the basic characteristics of the mind.
 They are below.

-These characteristics are excerpted from page 121 of the 2007 addition of The Aquarian Teacher by Yogi Bhajan.(1)
+These characteristics are excerpted from page 121 of the 2007 edition of The Aquarian Teacher by Yogi Bhajan.(1)

 1) The mind is largely automatic.